 20. Living Failures

-These guys make up the third boss fight in the amazing DLC add-on called “The Old Hunters” and when you see where I have the other four bosses from it you might understand what I mean.
+These guys make up the third boss fight in the amazing DLC add-on called “The Old Hunters,” When you see where I have the other four bosses from it, you might understand what I mean.

 Simply stick to one of them until it is dead and rotate to the next.
-All of their attacks have long windups and clear telegraphed signals so they are pretty easy to avoid.
-The only attack to worry about is the one where they raise their hands together and conjure a dark orb to hurl at you.
-Simply move to the opposite side of the pillar from it and it will shield you from it.
+Their attacks have long windups and clear telegraphed signals, so they are pretty easy to avoid.
+The only attack to worry about is when they raise their hands together and conjure a dark orb to hurl at you.
+Simply move to the opposite side of the pillar, and it will shield you from it.
 Nothing to it.